 - Before or during grilling, brush fruits and vegetables with melted ghee, coconut, or avocado oil to help avoid sticking to the grates.

 When it comes to serving up a dessert that pleases both your palate and your healthy lifestyle, grilled fruit is a terrific option.
 Fruits are naturally sweet and become even sweeter with grilling, making this combo a natural for dessert service.
-This Memorial Day, we suggest throwing a pineapple into the grocery cart along with the steaks, so you can enjoy this delicious (and ultra-low effort) dessert.
+We suggest throwing a pineapple into the grocery cart along with the steaks, so you can enjoy this delicious (and ultra-low effort) dessert.

 Grilled Pineapple with Cinnamon Drizzle